Learn how to move WordPress website to a new host in this detailed guide.

 If you are still in the process of deciding, you can follow my recommendations depending on your hosting needs.
 You might also want to look for a host that can help you with the free transfer if you find the process really technical.

-If you are still around beginner level, I would recommend Bluehost hosting, one of the officially recommended WordPress hosts.
-This is the most cost-effective solution for choosing a new host.
-(Exclusive Bluehost coupon for WPism readers)
+If you are still at a beginner level, I would recommend Bluehost hosting, one of the officially recommended WordPress hosts.
+This is the most cost-effective solution for choosing a new host (Exclusive Bluehost coupon for WPism readers).

 On a mid-level range, I recommend going with Siteground.
 They also provide free website transfer if you find the process complicated.
 The promotion however only includes moving a single website or a complete cPanel account migration.

 Because of their higher pricing, most of the managed WordPress hosts can also afford to provide the free website transfer service.

 This tutorial can be useful in cases of moving to a new WordPress host where you will have to migrate yourself.

-Step 2: Create Backup Package of your WordPress Website
+Step 2: Create a Backup Package for your WordPress Website

 Although there are few built-in options to export and import content and media in WordPress, it doesn’t help with the complete moving process.